Gospel: John 6:51-58

 Jesus punctuated the act with the words "flesh" and "blood."
 In the Semitic mind, the word 'flesh" equated with the person and "blood" equaled life.
 Those who ate the flesh of the Son of Man and drank his blood joined themselves to his very being and his life source (i.e., the Spirit).
 In other words, Jesus described union with himself in the starkest, most graphic terms.

 But Jesus did make his point.
 He offered his followers a source of life so powerful, it could only come from God.
-He demanded involvement so great, all other possession, positions, and relationships were secondary.
+He demanded involvement so great, all other possessions, positions, and relationships were secondary.
 A relationship with Jesus was the only thing that was real, the only thing that mattered.

 57 Just as the living Father sent me,